10 Bite-Sized Facts About Shark Week

 3. IT’S GOT A LOT OF CELEBRITY FANS.

 Shark Week has become a highly anticipated television obsession for viewers around the world, including more than a few A-list names.
 Tracy Morgan’s 30 Rock character, Tracy Jordan, famously advised Kenneth the Page to “live every week like it’s Shark Week.”
 In 2010, Stephen Colbert called Shark Week “one of the two holiest of holidays.”
 Over the years, several other celebrities have expressed their love of Shark Week.

 4. PETER BENCHLEY WAS ITS FIRST HOST.

 In 1994, an emcee was added to the Shark Week proceedings.
 Appropriately, Jaws author Peter Benchley—whose beloved novel was celebrating its 20th anniversary—became the first-ever host of Shark Week.
-In the years since, MythBusters stars Adam Savage and Jamie Hyneman, Dirty Jobs host Mike Rowe, comedian/late night host Craig Ferguson, and former SNL star Andy Samberg have all filled the role.
-Modern master of horror Eli Roth (writer-director of Cabin Fever and Hostel) is returning as the face of this year’s Shark Week.
+In the years since, MythBusters stars Adam Savage and Jamie Hyneman, Dirty Jobs host Mike Rowe, comedian/late night host Craig Ferguson, former SNL star Andy Samberg, and modern master of horror Eli Roth (writer-director of Cabin Fever and Hostel) have all filled the role.